Iptables: Quick tutorial for Beginners

 Iptables is categorized into three types of chains:

-1) INPUT: Chain is used to control the flow of incoming traffic.
+1) INPUT: INPUT chain is used to control the flow of incoming traffic.
 Suppose your friend Tom wants to SSH into your laptop, iptables use INPUT chain to match the IP address and port.

 #iptables -A INPUT -s xx.xx.xx.xx -j DROP

-2) OUTPUT: Chain is used to control the outgoing flow from the machine.
+2) OUTPUT: OUTPUT chain is used to control the outgoing flow from the machine.
 If you plan to ping http://allabouttesting.org, iptables will check the configuration related to the target and accordingly allow or block the connection attempt.

 #iptables -A OUTPUT -s xx.xx.xx.xx -j DROP

-3) FORWARD: It allows an administrator to control the traffic that can be routed within a LAN.
+3) FORWARD: FORWARD chain allows an administrator to control the traffic that can be routed within a LAN.

 #iptables -P FORWARD DROP